binbash12/raspbian-docker/README.md

 # raspbian-docker
-Docker for Debian ARM based on Hyperiot

-Clone the repo and run 'make docker' to install.
+Docker for Debian ARM based on Hyperiot - to install simply clone the repo and run 'make docker'.